goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this fascinating paper!
-"Rethinking Attention with Performers" introduces an important innovation in the Transformer architecture domain.

-## High-Level Summary

 This 2021 ICLR paper introduces the Performer, a Transformer architecture that can estimate regular (softmax) attention with provable accuracy while achieving linear (rather than quadratic) space and time complexity.
 The key innovation is the FAVOR+ (Fast Attention Via positive Orthogonal Random features) mechanism, which enables efficient approximation of softmax attention kernels without assumptions about sparsity or low-rankness.

 The paper makes several key contributions: